-This policy is made under the Personal Information Protection and Electronic Documents Act.
-That is a complex Act and provides some additional exceptions to the privacy principles that are too detailed to set out here.
+This policy is made under the Personal Information Protection and Electronic Documents Act (PIPEDA) and Personal Information Protection Act (PIPA).
+These are complex Acts and provide some additional exceptions to the privacy principles that are too detailed to set out here.
 There are some rare exceptions to the commitments set out above.

-For more general inquiries, the Information Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
+For more general inquiries, the Office of the Information and Privacy Commissioner of Alberta oversees the administration of the privacy legislation in the private sector.
 The Commissioner also acts as a kind of ombudsman for privacy disputes.
 The Information Commissioner can be reached at:

 Office of the Information and Privacy Commissioner (Edmonton)